zpgallegos/zavant/v2/infrastructure/README.md

 # Zavant infrastructure

-The CloudFormation stack owns the durable S3 bucket, the daily acquisition Lambda function, its execution role, and its retention-controlled log group.
-EventBridge scheduling and monitoring remain later infrastructure slices; the function is manual-only until its real-S3 smoke test passes.
+The CloudFormation stack owns the durable S3 bucket, the daily acquisition Lambda function, its execution role, its retention-controlled log group, and the EventBridge Scheduler resources that invoke it.
+Monitoring remains a later infrastructure slice.

 ## Bucket guarantees